 Why Should I Rethink Drinking Glucola?

 If you look at the label on the back of your Glucola bottle, some of the ingredients that you will find are artificial flavors, artificial colors, BVO, and high fructose corn syrup.
 The glucose in the test is derived from corn, which is not GMO-free.
 These are not ingredients that most women would want to drink during their pregnancy.
 Or ever.
 Your doctor may insist that it’s harmless and safe to consume, but it’s becoming more known that it may, in fact, not be.
-Some women can’t tolerate Glucola and have reported side effects such as nausea, vomiting, bloating, and diarrhea, as well as headache, dizziness, and fatigue.
-We don’t want to even think about how your baby may be reacting to it in your womb.
+Some women can’t tolerate Glucola and have reported side effects such as nausea, vomiting, bloating, diarrhea, headache, dizziness, and fatigue.3 I don’t want to think about how your baby may react to it in your womb.

 Pregnancy Glucose Test Alternatives

-Consider using real food instead of the glucola drink (any whole, natural food high in sugar will work- just check with your doctor).
+Consider using real food instead of the glucola drink (any whole, natural food high in sugar will work—check with your doctor).

 Some doctors provide alternatives to glucola and test pregnant women after they’ve consumed things like:

 - 6 ounces of organic grape juice + a banana.

 - 1 cup milk + 1.5 cups cereal.